 The Formula E Championship has succeeded where many others – from Formula One to DTM – have failed, by hosting a race on the streets of Moscow.
 The announcement of the additional race in June 2015 was something of a coup for the race organisers and the chosen location certainly has a memorable backdrop.

-The 2.39 km anti-clockwise street circuit lies adjacent to the iconic Kremlin and will see the Formula E drivers start alongside the Moskva River before circling the site of the former Rossiya Hotel – a gigantic unloved Soviet-era monolith that was once the largest hotel in the world before being demolished in 2007.
-During the lap the cars also take in Staraya Square, home to the former headquarters of the Central Committee of the Communist Party of the Soviet Union, now used as the offices of the Presidential Administration of Russia.
+The location for the circuit itself was certainly spectacular.
+Located in the shadow of the Kremlin, it started alongside the Moskva River before circling the site of the former Rossiya Hotel – a gigantic unloved Soviet-era monolith that was once the largest hotel in the world before being demolished in 2007.
+During the lap the cars also took in Staraya Square, home to the former headquarters of the Central Committee of the Communist Party of the Soviet Union, now used as the offices of the Presidential Administration of Russia.

-Among the other famous buildings the racers will speed by are the Gostiny Dvor merchant hall (now a fashionable exhibition centre); the iconic St Basil's Cathedral with its colourful spires; and the imposing walls of the Kremlin, making this one of the most memorable street circuits in the world.
+Among the other famous buildings the racers sped by were the Gostiny Dvor merchant hall (now a fashionable exhibition centre); the iconic St Basil's Cathedral with its colourful spires; and the imposing walls of the Kremlin, making this one of the most memorable street circuits in the world.

-Finding the circuit should not be difficult, located as it is at the heart of the historic and tourist-friendly part of the city.
+Finding where the race took place should not be difficult, located as it was in the heart of the historic and tourist-friendly part of the city.
 Getting about the city should also be straightforward as Moscow is served by an extensive transit network, which includes nine railway terminals, numerous trams, a monorail system and one of the deepest underground metro systems in the world, the Moscow Metro.

 Tickets on the Moscow cost R40 for one journey anywhere within the system.
 A block of 20 tickets costs R500.
 The extensive bus, tram and trolleybus system is just as cheap.
 There are no English-language signs in the metro, so count the stops to make sure you get off at the right place.